Edo-256/Mp3Tagger/README.md

 # Mp3Tagger
 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

-Mp3Tagger is a simple program that allow you to automaticaly add title, album, artist \
+Mp3Tagger is a simple program that allow you to automatically add title, album, artist \
 to yours mp3 files only based on their location.

 ## ⚠️WARNING⚠️